HazardNeo4869/FactorNormalization/README.md

 # FactorNormalization
-code for {\sc Factor Normalization for Deep  Neural Network Models}
+code for *Factor Normalization for Deep  Neural Network Models*